computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

 Even today modern operating systems implement some version of the Berkeley socket interface.'

   -
-    - p: 'To explore sockets further I created an application in C++ that allows as user to interactively:'
+    - p: 'To explore sockets further I created an application in C++ that allows a user to interactively:'

     - ul:
       - <p>Create a TCP or UDP